Lawrence-le/portfolio/README.md

 **Associate Mechanical Engineer @ Creative Technology Limited**

-•	Oversaw engineering projects from initiation to completion, meeting deadlines consistently
+•	Improve designs and adapt to cost variations.
+•	Develop new products and packaging solutions.
+•	Prepare part and assembly drawings for tool release.
+•	Lead and conduct mechanical tooling and design reviews.
+•	Create technical documentation.
+•	Work with project team members from various functions.
-•	Collaborated with cross-functional teams to identify and resolve design issues
+•	Coordinate with vendors for quotations and fabrication.
-•	Managed projects through planning, integration, and delivery of deliverables
-•	Analyzed test data and optimized product outcomes
-•	Used AGILE methodology for project management
-•	Collaborated with suppliers and manufacturers for product quality improvement
+•	Partner with suppliers and manufacturers for ongoing product quality and process improvements.
-•	Conducted design review meetings and project milestone updates
-•	Created technical documentation
-•	Formulated project scopes, budgets, and goals, achieving 100% goal attainment within budget
-•	Delivered critical analysis and recommendations with 98% adoption
-•	Led project prioritization efforts with the engineering team

 ***